s2i61m97o/frontend-quiz-app/README.md

 - This [Scrimba Learn React Course](https://scrimba.com/learn-react-c0e) is where I gained majority of my React knowledge.
 - This [w3schools how-to](https://www.w3schools/how/howto_css_switch.asp) is where I learnt how to create the switch for the light-dark theme.
 I created this [Codepen](https://codepen.io/s2i61m97o/pen/RNaQvEp) from it, styling the switch for what I needed for this project.
 - This [w3schools React Form Tutorial](https://www.w3schools.com/react/react_forms_radio.asp) helped with using radio buttons as part of a form in React.
-- This [Medium article by Matt Claffey](https://mattclaffey.medium.com/adding-react-refs-to-an-array-of-items-96e9a12ab40c) helped with understanding a way to use `useRef` as an array for multiple elements, with the top comment on this post being useful.

 ## Author